Philippine c.bank keeps policy rate steady, as expected

 1 Min Read

-MANILA, Aug 10 (Reuters) - The Philippine central bank left its benchmark interest rate unchanged on Thursday, as expected, with inflation not a concern even as the economy expands at a solid pace this year.
+MANILA, June 22 (Reuters) - The Philippine central bank left its key overnight borrowing rate steady at 3.0 percent on Thursday, as expected, as inflation remains manageable despite robust economic growth.

-All eleven economists polled by Reuters had expected the central bank to keep its key overnight borrowing rate steady.
-It has been on hold since a 25-basis-point increase in September 2014.
+All 12 economists in a Reuters poll predicted the central bank would keep interest rates unchanged at the last policy meeting under Governor Amando Tetangco.

-The central bank set the main rate at 3.0 percent when it moved to an interest rate corridor framework in June 2016 to make policy transmission faster and more efficient.
-(Reporting by Neil Jerome Morales and Enrico dela Cruz; Editing by Jacqueline Wong)
+Deputy Governor Nestor Espenilla takes over next month when Tetangco's second six-year term ends, and will preside at the next policy meeting on Aug.
+10.